 The remaining bands 2, 4 and 5 are mostly used in areas where AT&T does not have band 12/17, while in the densely populated metros, AT&T combines spectrum from multiple bands for better coverage.
 This is the reason why it is important that your phone supports all and not just one of these bands, in order for you to make maximum use of 4G LTE speeds.

-Here is a breakdown of all the individual bands at AT&T and what's their role:
+Here is a breakdown of all the individual bands LTE bands that AT&T uses in 2019 and their role:

-- Band 4 (AWS-1700/2100MHz): this band is used as a supplement for improved capacity and is usually deployed in small, 5x5MHz blocks.
+- Band 4 (AWS-1700/2100MHz): this AT&T LTE band is used as a supplement for improved capacity and is usually deployed in small, 5x5MHz blocks.

 - Band 12/17 (700MHz): the backbone of AT&T's LTE network and it provides practically a nation-wide coverage.